-The technical file is also required to prove that the products were designed according to applicable standards and requirements.
-The technical file is similar to product specification which shall include all relevant design, material, labels, and other files.
-Here is an overview of the technical file content:
+The technical file is required to prove that the products were designed according to applicable standards and requirements.
+The technical file should include relevant design, materials, and more.
+Here is a general overview of the content included in the technical file:

 - Bill of materials (e.g. List of all components in your treadmill machinery)